top of page

 I read one of my favourite books on Wiccan worship of Ancient Egyptian deities, Circle of Isis by Ellen Cannon Reed when it happened.
 Funnily, I wasn’t in the desert or in a temple, but on a mountain meadow with a stream running across and a fir tree forest at the edge of it.

 Tefnut held my hands, her smile warm and loving.
 I felt a bit nervous but also elated that she greeted me in this way and wondered what I’d done to deserve so much love from a goddess.
-(At the time, which is probably about 12-13 years ago, I still thought deities were external and somehow “above” us mere mortals in general and me in particular.)
+(At the time, which is probably about 2004/2005, I still thought deities were external and somehow “above” us mere mortals in general and me in particular.)
 Tefnut took me by the hand and led me towards the forest.
 When we reached the edge of the meadow, I was gone, but the recollection of her unconditional love and warmth will stay with me for the rest of my days.

 The name Tefnut means moisture or saliva, literally That Water.
 The myth says that Tefnut was the daughter of Atum, the complete or finished one, (later the Sungod Ra, or Ra-Atum when the two deities merged together), created from his saliva, sperm or other bodily fluid, depending on which ancient text you go by.

-Her brother-consort Shu is the God of wind and together they had two children, Geb, the god of the earth, and Nut, the Goddess of the sky.
+Her brother-consort Shu is the God of wind and together they had two children, Geb, the God of the earth, and Nut, the Goddess of the sky.
 Tefnut is, alongside her father, brother, children, grandchildren, and great-grandchild, she is a member of the Ennead, a group of nine deities, worshipped at Heliopolis (Iunu in Egyptian).

 Light & Shadow